-8. NSSF is a Connecticut non-profit, tax-exempt, non-stock corporation with its principal place of business in Connecticut.
+- 8. NSSF is a Connecticut non-profit, tax-exempt, non-stock corporation with its principal place of business in Connecticut.
 It is the trade association for the firearm, ammunition, and hunting and shooting sports industry.
-It has a membership of more than 9,000 manufacturers, distributors, and retailers of firearms, ammunition, and related products, as well as other industry members throughout the United States.

-Case 1:22-cv-01499-UNA Document 1 Filed 11/16/22 Page 4 of 32 PageID #: 4

-9. NSSF's mission is to promote, protect, and preserve hunting and shooting sports by providing leadership in addressing industry challenges, advancing participation in and understanding of hunting and shooting sports, reaffirming and strengthening its members' commitment to the safe and responsible sale and use of their products, and promoting a political environment supportive of America's traditional hunting and shooting heritage.
+It has a membership of more than 9,000 manufacturers, distributors, and retailers of firearms, ammunition, and related products, as well as other industry members throughout the United States. - 9.
+NSSF's mission is to promote, protect, and preserve hunting and shooting sports by providing leadership in addressing industry challenges, advancing participation in and understanding of hunting and shooting sports, reaffirming and strengthening its members' commitment to the safe and responsible sale and use of their products, and promoting a political environment supportive of America's traditional hunting and shooting heritage.

-10. NSSF serves the interests of its members, which are impaired by the threat of sweeping liability under SB 302 not only to members, but to their employees and agents as well.

-11. NSSF is authorized by its board of directors to bring this action on its members' behalf.

-12. Defendant Kathy Jennings is the Attorney General of Delaware.
-She is Delaware's chief law enforcement officer and, in that capacity, has a "duty to 'prosecute or defend litigation for the State."
-Matter of Acierno, 582 A.2d 934 (Del.
-1990).
-Attorney General Jennings is a resident of Delaware, and her principal place of business is 802 North French St., Wilmington, DE 19801.
-She is sued in her official capacity and her personal capacity.
-At all relevant times, Attorney General Jennings, as well as those subject to her supervision, direction, or control, are and will be acting under color of state law.
+- 10. NSSF serves the interests of its members, which are impaired by the threat of sweeping liability under A1765 not only to members, but to their employees and agents as well. - 11.
+NSSF is authorized by its board of directors to bring this action on its members' behalf. - 12.
+Defendant Matthew J. Platkin is the Attorney General of New Jersey, the chief law enforcement officer of New Jersey.
+Attorney General Platkin is sued in his official capacity and his personal capacity.
+At all relevant times, Attorney General Platkin, as well as those subject to his supervision, direction, or control, are and will be acting under color of state law.